Murder of Irene Garza: Stagnation in the case

 After the legal proceedings in the Guerra case, Feit was sent to Assumption Abbey, a Trappist monastery in Missouri.
-An abbot at Assumption Abbey told monk Dale Tacheny that Feit had killed someone and asked Tacheny to counsel Feit for a few months to determine whether Feit had the disposition to become a monk.
+An abbot at Assumption Abbey told monk Dale Tacheny that Feit had killed someone and asked Tacheny to counsel Feit for a few months to determine whether he had the disposition to become a monk.
 Tacheny said that Feit confessed to hurting a young lady and murdering another one, but he said it was not his job to judge Feit at the time.
 Feit's confession went unreported to authorities for many years.

 Feit did not feel comfortable with the monastic lifestyle at Assumption Abbey.
 He was sent to Jemez Springs, New Mexico, to a treatment retreat for troubled priests run by the Servants of the Paraclete, after which he joined the order as a staff member and worked his way into a supervisory role at the center.
-Father James Porter came to the center after he was known to have begun molesting children in the 1960s, and Feit cleared him for placement in another parish.
+James Porter came to the center after he was known to have begun molesting children in the 1960s, and Feit cleared him for placement in another parish.
 Porter was later defrocked and imprisoned after abusing as many as 100 children.